pnnl/memgaze/README-notes.md

 * [[todo]]

+  - paper:
+    - overhead results: do not collect call graph???
+    - how good is exclusive function attribution on new minivite trace?
+    - analyze parallelism: single vs. multi-thread runs for minivite

   - nuke: /DATA/Projects/MemGaze
     - keep data-locality results and delete "overhead" results

   - Build:
     - can we now use official DynInst? ask Xiaozhu Meng
     - autoconfigure hpctk source tree?